Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.regionHealthSources.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Cancels the specified resize request.
+Cancelled resize request no longer waits for the resources to be provisioned.
+Cancel is only possible for requests that are in accepted state.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.cancel({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

+/*
+Deletes the specified, inactive resize request.
+Requests that are still active cannot be deleted.
+Deleting request does not delete instances that were provisioned previously.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.delete({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

+/*
+Returns all of the details about the specified resize request.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.get({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

+/*
+Creates a new Resize Request that starts provisioning VMs immediately or queues VM creation.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.insert({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

+/*
+Retrieves a list of Resize Requests that are contained in the managed instance group.
+*/
+await gapi.client.compute.regionInstanceGroupManagerResizeRequests.list({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

+/*
 Flags the specified instances to be immediately removed from the managed